0974201/werkplaats-5/readme.md

 ### Troubleshooting

 If your bot hasn't sent a message in your Telegram chat, check to make sure if you have added the right credentials or filled in the right Chat ID.
 Make sure to not add any spaces when copying the id.
-Also check if your bot has the right permissions and is an admin when it can't generate an invite link.
+Also, check if your bot has the right permissions and is an admin when it can't generate an invite link.

 ## Dev stuff